rmsrosa/booksjl-franklin-template/pages/style.md

 Important elements to notice are the colors, font sizes and background image set in `:root` and `html`, and the fontface for code blocks, set in `pre code kbd samp`.

 One should also pay attention to the `_assets/images/favicon.png`.
 It is currently set to a red question mark, as in Franklin.jl, to draw attention to it.
-Just replace the file with your favorite icon meaningful to your book or remove the line that loads the icon in `_layout/head.html`.
+Just replace the file with your favorite icon meaningful to your book or remove the line that loads the icon in `_layout/head.html` if you don't want any.